SachinKalsi/blog/category/ml/_posts/2018-03-05-how-to-handle-missing-values-in-dataset?.md

 - A cell is represented as (row_id, column_id).
 Features F1 ,F2, F3, F4 corresponds to column id of 1,2,3,4 respectively
 - As we can see the values for the cells (3,3) & (4,2) are not given.
 (None means empty value)

-Here I will be discussing some techniques to handle the missing values.
+Here I have discussed some techniques to handle the missed values.

-## 1. Remove rows (data points) with missing values
+## 1. Remove rows (data points) with missed values

 This is the simplest strategy to handle missed values

-## 2. Imputation (Replacing the missed values)
+## 2. Imputation (Replace the missed values)

 - Replacing the missed values by **mean (average) or median or mode** (most frequently occurred value)